Germany's Next Topmodel: Legal controversies and financial disparities

+Impact on young audiences and exploitation

 The show has also faced criticism for the danger it poses to its young impressionable female audience.
 In May 2015, psychiatrist Manfred Lütz said the program promotes anorexia.
-GNTM is subject to regular checks by the German Commission for Youth Media Protection.
+Concerns that the format idealizes an unhealthy body image and actively fosters anorexia were raised by critics almost immediately after the very first season began airing in 2006.
+Germany's Next Topmodel is subject to regular checks by the German Commission for Youth Media Protection.

 Süddeutsche Zeitung argued it does not matter who wins the show, because it is only about promotion, the showmanship of Heidi Klum, and promoting a deadly body image.
+In February 2010, the Frankfurter Allgemeine Zeitung noted that the production marked a "return of sexism" to which young women voluntarily submit.
+Under the pretext of preparing them for a harsh industry, the protagonists are permanently humiliated, allowing a predominantly female audience to mock the aspiring models when they stumble over their own legs or the German language.
+A representative mingle-trends public survey published in June 2010 confirmed this worry, revealing that 78% of German respondents viewed Heidi Klum's show as a direct danger to young girls, with parents and older demographics being the most critical.

 German influencer Kayla Shyx saw three effects of the show: "Suicidal thoughts, anxiety, and depression."
 According to a study by the "International Central Institute for Youth and Educational Television" a third of all girls surveyed with eating disorders named GNTM as a trigger for it.
 German comedian Carolin Kebekus said "Germany's Next Topmodel made many greats: eating disorders, self-loathing, cyberbullying" and "this year they went crazy for diversity because every woman has the right to be humiliated by Heidi Klum."
 In February 2023, German InTouch wrote: "The willingness to use violence among girls is increasing.
 They form gangs, bully, hit.
 Heidi is also partly responsible for the fact that, at least on TV, such behavior should not lead to extra airtime".
-The article goes on to say: "With Germany’s Next Topmodel absolutely wrong values are conveyed.
+The article goes on to say: "With Germany's Next Topmodel absolutely wrong values are conveyed.
 It gives the impression that bullying is a legitimate means of dealing with each other."
-In May 2013, during the live finale of Cycle 8, Klum was attacked by two topless Femen activists, Zana Ramadani and Hellen Langhorst, who flashed her.
+A psychological study conducted in 2025 by the University of Osnabrück further analyzed these effects on women with and without eating disorders.
+By tracking viewers over half a season, researchers found negative effects on self-image across both groups.
+For vulnerable women with existing eating disorders, the show explicitly heightened anxiety, guilt, and shame, and deepened the perceived flaw gap regarding their own body goals, proving GNTM can act as a "mosaic piece" in developing an eating disorder.